jupyter/nbgrader/paper/paper.md

 can collect the assignments with a single command and use the auto-grading functionality in the normal way.

 Since its conception in September 2014, nbgrader has been used in a number of educational contexts, including courses at UC Berkeley, Cal Poly, University of Pretoria, University of Edinburgh, Northeastern University, Central Connecticut State University, KTH Royal Institute of Technology, CU Boulder, University of Amsterdam, George Washington University, Texas A&M, Bryn Mawr College, and University of Maryland; and, as of May 2018, over 10,000 nbgrader-based notebooks exist on GitHub.
-In addition to its core functionality, nbgrader has expanded to support a number of other features, including the ability to handle multiple courses on the same JupyterHub instance; the option to either include or hide autograder tests; customizable late penalties; and support for importing assignment files downloaded from a Learning Management System (LMS).
+In addition to its core functionality, nbgrader has expanded to support a number of other features, including the ability to handle multiple courses on the same JupyterHub instance; the option to either include or hide automatically graded tests; customizable late penalties; and support for importing assignment files downloaded from a Learning Management System (LMS).

 # Statement of Need